RunSafe Identify

 Enhanced Security Posture

-By generating SBOMs, identifying vulnerabilities, and quantifying ways to reduce the attack surface, RunSafe provides a robust security framework for embedded systems.
+By generating SBOMs, identifying known and unknown vulnerabilities, and quantifying ways to reduce the attack surface, RunSafe provides a complete security framework for embedded systems.

 Regulatory